Drithyl/StarterBot/README.md

             // a button or a select, you need to add each of their
             // customId as a key here.
 The value of the key will be
             // the function that will be called when that button or
-            // select will be interacted with by the user on Discord.
+            // select will be interacted with by the user on Discord
             exampleId: someFunction
         }
     };